izcm/dmrkt-demo/README.md

 # d | mrkt playground

-After having written and tested some contracts, I wanted to make a realistic marketplace demo.
+After having written a couple of solidity contracts, I wanted to simulate a realistic marketplace.

-The first obstacle was how to populate the demo with data, as it wasn't as straightforward as seeding a regular DB.
+An early priority was having sales and orders ready for users to interact with, but that takes more than just seeding a regular DB — the transactions themselves had to be simulated.

-While learning Foundry scripting, I realized I could control the economy 😈 locally by seeding the fork itself.
+Foundry scripting was the answer 🛠️

 The Foundry pipeline is the heart of this demo, and probably the most interesting part if you're into web3 infra.